uzzielperez/Utilities/mac/README.md

 # Setting up atom

 Download atom from here: https://atom.io

 Install platform ide terminal: https://atom.io/packages/platformio-ide-terminal

+In the settings you can change platform ide terminal from zsh to bash.
+(I haven't figured out yet how to get it to source ~/.bash_profile and ~/.bashrc)

 # Other useful things
 Installing homebrew, wget: